Co-Designing Patient Facing Machine Learning for Prenatal Stress Reduction

 Feb.
 2023 - Present

 Stress during pregnancy can have lasting impacts on maternal health, pregnancy outcomes, and child development across the lifespan.
 Next-day prenatal stress prediction algorithms have recently been developed, inferring personal moments of stress before they afflict the pregnant person and their child.
-However, for these machine learning (ML) algorithms, and the Just-in-Time Adaptive Interventions (JITAIs) leveraging them, to better align with pregnant peoples’ needs and goals, we must engage pregnant people in defining system requirements.
+However, for these machine learning (ML) algorithms, and the Just-in-Time Adaptive Interventions (JITAIs) leveraging them, to better align with pregnant people's needs and goals, we must engage pregnant people in defining system requirements.